codewouter/milestone-project/README.md

     - Make sure they lead to the correct place and can easily find your way back to starting point
     - Have friend also test this out for you
 - Footer
-    - Menu items
-        - Open each footer menu item on each page respectively
-        - Make sure they lead to the correct place and can easily find your way back
     - Book Us Now
         - Click "Book Us Now" link on each page and make sure it leads to contact.html
         - Make sure you can get other places easily from that page